awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-create-event.md

 1. On the calendar entry's details page, choose **Create event**\.

 1. On the **Create scheduled event** page, in **Event details**, enter a display name for your event\.
 Event names can contain letters, numbers, periods, dashes, and underscores\.
 The name should be specific enough to identify the purpose of the event\.
 An example is **nighttime\-hours**\.
-You cannot update this name after you create the event\.
+You can't update this name after you create the event\.

 1. In **Description**, enter a description for your event\.
-For example, **The support team is not available during these hours**\.
+For example, **The support team isn't available during these hours**\.

 1. In **Event start date**, enter or choose a day in the format `MM/DD/YYYY` to start the event, and enter a time on the specified day in the format `hh:mm:ss` \(hours, minutes, and seconds\) to start the event\.